robsiera/Fusion/docs/faq/How does Fusion work.md

 - Dependency tracking: It knows which data depends on other data

 Think of it like a spreadsheet:
-- When you change a cell, all formulas using that cell automatically recalculate
+- When you change/mutate a cell, all dependent cells become invalid (grayed out)
-- But formulas that don't depend on the changed cell stay the same
+- When you open/look at/get an invalid cell, it recalculates using the latest values
+- Only cells you actually open/look at/get get recalculated
 - In Excel, you create these relationships by writing formulas

 Similarly, with Fusion:
 - When data changes, only the affected parts update
-- Everything else stays cached
-- You create these relationships in your code by calling `Invalidate()`
-- Fusion uses these invalidation calls to build a dependency tree
+- Fusion detects the relationships automaticly during computation, and builds a dependency graph
-- When something changes, Fusion knows exactly what needs updating
+- Just after data has been changed and written to a store (db, in memory list,..), you call `Invalidate()`
+- This invalidates all dependent computations
+- Values are only recomputed when they're actually needed

 There's a saying that there are only two hard problems in computer science: cache invalidation and naming things.
 And because we are trying to solve the easier one of the two, but we need to do that perfectly (as there's nothing worse than a half-working caching system), the devil is in the details.
 That's why it is good to make a distinction between different degrees of complexity: